Also search in the Catalog, Databases or e-Journal list.

 Below are some suggest databases that are great for research into art history.
 Please note that this is not a comprehensive list, but rather a point to begin your search.

-DEFINITION: Primary Source is a document or physical object which was written or created during the time under study.
+DEFINITION: A Primary Source is a document or physical object which was written or created during the time under study.
 These sources were present during an experience or time period and offer an inside view of a particular event.

 Examples of primary sources are: